rshwndsz/obsidian-paper-importer/README.md

 ## How to Use

-Press `Ctrl+P` in Obsidian, and select `Paper Importer: Import PDF from arXiv`.
+Press `Ctrl+P` in Obsidian to open the command palette, then choose one of the following options:

+- **`Paper Importer: Import metadata and PDF from arXiv`** - Downloads both the paper's metadata and PDF file
+- **`Paper Importer: Import metadata only from arXiv`** - Imports only the paper's metadata without downloading the PDF

 In the popup, enter the arXiv ID or URL of the paper (e.g., `1703.06870` or `https://arxiv.org/abs/1703.06870`) you would like to import.
 Press the enter key to confirm.
-The PDF and its metadata will then be saved to selected folders.
-Those save destinations can be configured via the setting panel.
+The metadata (and PDF if selected) will then be saved to your configured folders.
+Save destinations can be configured via the plugin settings panel.

 ## Template Customization